 If you want to see some features in it, contact me!

 We know that this are hard goals.
 We try to reach as much as possible of them.
 If you want to support us, see the next chapter ;)

-We are looking for motivated contributors for this project.
+We are looking for motivated contributors to this project.
 You do not have to be a programmer.
-We are looking for designers, frontend people, people for communication, people who got new ideas or want to push some new analysis.
+We are looking for designers, frontend people, people for communication, people who got new ideas or want to push some further analysis.

 If you do not have (spare) time for this, we are looking for sponsors as well.
 If you want to push some results, we would be proud to welcome you as a sponsor :)

 If you do not know how to contribute or how to get into it: I will offer workshops (for free!) for TYPO3-Analytics, how this works, about the architecture,, about the goal, about the motivation or about stuff you are interested in.
 I can offer rooms in Düsseldorf, Germany for it with internet connection for this.
 If you are interested, just ping me as well.